ethereum/pos-evolution/pos-evolution.md

 However, due to some discovered attacks (that will be presented in the following sections), these properties are not guaranteed in the original version of Gasper, i.e., the version presented above.

 The goal of a consensus protocol is to allow all participants to reach a common decision despite the presence of faulty ones.
-In our context, this translates into allowing honest validators to grow a chain that is finalized and where all blocks consistute consistent state transitions with each other.
+In our context, this translates into allowing honest validators to grow a chain that is finalized and where all blocks constitute consistent state transitions with each other.
 Here we assume validators being Byzantine, being potentially offline, or suffering latency problems.
 In other terms, this translates to the following properties.

 * **Safety**: If the set of finalized blocks $F(G)$ for any view $G$ can never contain two conflicting blocks.
 * **Liveness**: If the set of finalized blocks can actually grow.